flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

         domain: development
         project: project1
-        workflow: core.control_flow.run_merge_sort.merge_sort
+        workflow: example.training_workflow
         value: project1

-    3. Update execution cluster label of the project and domain
+    2. Update execution cluster label of the project and domain

     .. prompt:: bash $

         flytectl update execution-cluster-label \
             -p project1 -d development \
-            core.control_flow.run_merge_sort.merge_sort \
+            example.training_workflow \
             --attrFile workflow-ecl.yaml

+    3. Execute a workflow indicationg project and domain:

+      .. prompt:: bash $

+         pyflyte run --remote --project team1 --domain development example.py  training_workflow \                                                          ✔ ╱ docs-development-env 
+         --hyperparameters '{"C": 0.1}'

 Congratulations 🎉!
-With this, the execution of workflows belonging to a specific project-domain or a single workflow will be scheduled on the target label cluster.
+With this, the execution of workflows belonging to a specific project-domain or a single specific workflow will be scheduled on the target label cluster.